 - Legal liability – some policies will provide some protection if, due to your negligence, you’ve unintentionally caused damage, loss or injury to a person or their property.
 The person in question cannot typically be a member of your family or travelling party, nor can the property be owned by them or be under their control.

-The level of cover, exclusions, and excesses will vary between polices.
-Read the terms and conditions and the Product Disclosure Statement (PDS) of each policy before deciding what is right for you.
+The level of cover, exclusions, and excesses varies between policies and COVID-19 exclusions may apply.
+Read the terms and conditions and the PDS of each policy before deciding what is right for you.

 The following table shows a snapshot of domestic travel insurance policies in the Canstar database, available for singles under the age of 70, with links to providers’ websites.
 The results are sorted by Star Rating, then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm whether the policy you are considering is suitable for your particular trip, and whether it meets your needs, before committing to it.

-Domestic insurance policies generally will not provide cover for medical expenses incurred within Australia.
+Many domestic insurance policies currently exclude most COVID-19 related claims.
+Most policies generally also do not provide cover for medical expenses incurred within Australia.
 However, for Australian citizens and permanent residents, you can use your Medicare card or private health insurance (if you have it) to help cover some, or all, of the medical costs involved.

-For international visitors on a student or working holiday visa, you may be able to claim certain medical costs under overseas student health cover (OSHC) or working visa health cover policies, which are available through various Australian health funds.
-Some non-residents may also be eligible to take out Medicare if they are from a country that is part of a reciprocal healthcare agreement with Australia.
+For international visitors who are in Australia on a student or working holiday visa, you may be able to claim certain medical costs under overseas student health cover (OSHC) or working visa health cover policies, which are available through various Australian health funds.
+Some non-residents may also be eligible for Medicare if they are from a country that is part of a reciprocal healthcare agreement with Australia.

 As with most insurance policies, there are also some general exclusions to be aware of.
 Some you may find in a domestic travel insurance policy include breaking the law, being under the influence of alcohol or illicit drugs, not disclosing a pre-existing condition, not taking reasonable steps to protect your belongings, or ignoring official warnings or advice.
-Exclusions may also apply to equipment for activities such as skiing or golfing.
-If you plan to take these on your trip, let your insurer know in case you need to take out additional cover.
+Exclusions may also apply to adventure activities such as skiing, water sports, and moped or motorcycle riding, as well as exclusions for sports or exercise equipment such as golf clubs, skis or surfboards.
+If you plan to participate in any adventure activities on your trip or take sporting equipment with you, let your insurer know in case you need to take out additional cover.